Snehakadu02/MyFirstRepository/README.md

 # MyFirstRepository
-# editing the file
-# i am learning to use github
+# I am learning to use github.